DBH-Staff/Docs/content/_index.md

 → Get notified with the latest and greatest staff news from discord. it's pretty obvious to be honest.

 #### [Staff Timeline](/time/index.md)
-→ a full noted time of who got promoted, who became staff, who got demoted stored in this page
+→ A full noted time of who got promoted, who became staff, who got demoted stored in this page

 #### [Current Staff](/staff/index.md)
-→ a full on about me of all the staffs we currently have available.
+→ A full on about me of all the staffs we currently have available.

 ##### Well that's it.
 You should read all of these catogorys and practice them to become pro discord staff.
 Have a good day/night.
 Thanks for reading.